AlternativeFFFF/Alt-F4/submissions/fluidic-power/fluidic-power.md

     - link: https://www.reddit.com/r/factorio/comments/6wwkhx/comment/dmcea1c/
 }

+This does not of course not mean it's impossible.
+Mods have found beautiful ways over these limitations, or even sometimes created the same gameplay without the requirements of heavy calculations.

-### The History
+### A Short History of Electricity Overhauls

-There are a few mods that have attempted this, and all in differnt ways.
-One of the first ones was probably [Flow Network](https://mods.factorio.com/mods/Simdezimon/flownetwork) - made in the time of Factorio 0.13.
+One of the first ones power overhaul mods was probably [Flow Network](https://mods.factorio.com/mods/Simdezimon/flownetwork) - made in the time of Factorio 0.13.
 How it works in a nutshell is that a custom accumulator is placed on each power pole, and the copper wire is replaced with red circuit wire to stop the vanilla electricity transfer.
 Energy is then distributed manually between these accumulators with a custom formula - very similar to the vanilla fluid simulation (??
 GET FFF).
 Unfortunately, this is very slow, as _all_ electricity calculations are done in the mod (in Lua), which is way slower than when the game executed the calculations internally (in C++).

 // Download this image and host it on our server
 ![Example of FlowNetwork power distribution](https://mods-data.factorio.com/assets/6d8618acf0c9aac24efd39273298e11c70a5c9f8.png)